 Emphasizes the basic skills needed for handling and assimilating data as well as the basic tool-set for numerical modeling.
 Uses MATLAB as its computation engine; begins with an introduction to MATLAB to ensure familiarity with software.
 Topics include: probability distributions, error propagation, least squares and regression techniques, principle component and factor analysis, objective mapping, Fourier and spectral analysis, numerical solutions to ODEs and PDEs, finite difference techniques, inverse models, and scientific visualization.
-D. Glover, W. Jenkins, S. Doney
+D. Glover, S. Doney

-12.749 Solid Earth Geochemistry (12 units)
+12.749 Solid Earth Geochemistry

 This course is aimed at integrating methods in mineralogy, petrology (both igneous and metamorphic), trace element geochemistry and isotope geochemistry to address scientific issues of the solid earth.
 It is thematic; it begins with processes in the solar nebula, accretion and early differentiation of the earth, and discusses topics in three representative geodynamic environments: mid-ocean ridges, subduction zones and mantle plumes.
-For each, lectures on the physical framework will be followed by those on petrological/ geochemical aspects.
+For each, lectures on the physical framework will be followed by those on petrological/geochemical aspects.
 N. Shimizu, S. Nielsen, G. Gaetani

-12.751-12.759 Seminar in Oceanography at Woods Hole (Units arranged)
+12.751-12.759 Seminar in Oceanography at Woods Hole

 Topics in marine geology and geophysics, physical, dynamical, and chemical oceanography; content varies from term to term.
+Recent seminars include Marine Geodynamics, Marine Chemistry Seminar, and Classic Papers in Physical Oceanography.
 12.754, 12.755 and 12.756 are letter-graded.
 WHOI Staff